MggMuggins/TrafficLights/README.md

 Now the project is becoming a terminal rendering engine with the help of [ConsoleD](https://github.com/robik/ConsoleD), and I'm using traffic lights as my pretense.

+Documentation for both parts of the project can be found on the [wiki](https://github.com/MggMuggins/TrafficLights/wiki).

 **This prject is highly experimental and may not work as expected.
 Do not expect a mature or useable api for a while.
 Mature releases will be posted in due time.**

 # Building/Contributing